CouncilofLorien/counciloflorien.github.io/docs/cards/T/tribute-garnered.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > Playable on a faction in play.
 That faction gives an additional miscellaneous marshalling point.
 Cannot be duplicated on a given faction.
-Discard when any play deck is exhausted. <br>_“...and out of the East men were moving endlessly: swordsmen, spearmen, bowmen upon horses, chariots of chieftains and laden wains."_ ***---LotRII***
+Discard when any play deck is exhausted. <br>_“...and out of the East men were moving endlessly: swordsmen, spearmen, bowmen upon horses, chariots of chieftains and laden wains."_ ***---&NoBreak;LotRII***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>